Google expanding again in Seattle, with new tower next to Amazon

 - Boeing finds surprise asset for defense comeback: old warplanes

 Already, Vulcan is building a four-building, 607,000-square-foot Google campus on the opposite side of Mercer Street.
-That project, on a former parking lot, also includes 151 apartments and shops, with buildings at six stories apiece.
-It was announced in 2016 and is st to be completed in early 2019.
+That project, on a former parking lot, also includes 151 apartments plus shops.
+It was announced in 2016 and is set to be completed in early 2019.

-But apparently that was not enough space for Google, which has been hungry for tech talent in the Seattle area, an expensive market but one that’s still far cheaper for employees than its Mountain View headquarters in Silicon Valley.
+Apparently that was not enough space for Google, which has been hungry for tech talent in the Seattle area, an expensive market but one that’s still far cheaper for employees than its Mountain View headquarters in Silicon Valley.
 Google is also planning a big new office project in San Jose that will have enough room for 15,000 to 20,000 workers.

 With the four office buildings already under construction in South Lake Union, Google was set to become one of the top five users of Class A office space in the city.
 The fifth building will only add to that total, giving Google nearly 1 million square feet total in South Lake Union.